What is a fixed period lease?

 If a notice is given because the tenant is behind in their rent, the notice is of no effect if the tenant pays all the arrears in rent before the 14 days have passed.

-If a notice to vacate is served and the tenant does not leave, the owner must apply for an order to vacate from the Magistrates Court.
-If this happens, the owner must deliver a copy of the application to the tenant as soon as possible after they have lodged their application with the Magistrate Court.
+If a Notice to Vacate is served and the tenant does not leave, the owner must apply for an Order to Vacate from the Magistrates Court.
+If this happens, the owner must deliver a copy of the application to the tenant as soon as possible after they have lodged their application with the Magistrates Court.

-- whether the notice to vacate was properly given
+- whether the Notice to Vacate was served correctly

 - whether the reasons for serving the notice were genuine